karmaniverous/stan/.stan/system/stan.project.md

   - Rely on Git history and release notes for long‑term record of completed work.
   - When a completed item establishes a durable policy, capture that policy here (project prompt) and remove it from “Completed” in the dev plan.

+## Prompt scope boundaries (system vs project)

+- The system prompt (`<stanPath>/system/stan.system.md`) is repo‑agnostic.
+Do not embed STAN‑repo‑only workflows there.
+- Use this project prompt to record STAN‑repo‑specific policy:
+  - How the system prompt is authored and assembled (parts → monolith).
+  - Distribution and archive behavior (packaged monolith injection).
+  - Any STAN‑repo maintenance or contribution guidance.
+- In downstream repos, assistants should treat `stan.system.md` as read‑only and propose behavior changes in `<stanPath>/system/stan.project.md`.
+CLI preflight will surface local monolith drift and `stan init` will update docs metadata.

 ## Build